 I like to spread hummus inside a pita pocket, add my falafel and veggies with tahini sauce on the side.

 Can you reheat falafel?
 The answer is yes you can.
-You can microwave them for a few seconds of reheat them in the oven.
-But the best way is to get the oil hot again and fry them for a few seconds.
+You can microwave them for a few seconds or reheat them in the oven.
+But the best way to reheat falafel is to quickly fry them again.
+For this bring your oil back up to temperature and fry them for a few seconds.